-NCE UPON A TIME, there was a king who had one hundred sons.
-The youngest, the one-hundredth, was Prince Gamani.
+Once upon a time, there was a king who had one hundred sons.
+The youngest, the onehundredth, was Prince Gamani.
 He was very energetic, patient and kind.

 All the princes were sent to be taught by teachers.
 Prince Gamani, even though he was the one-hundredth in line to the throne, was lucky enough to have the best teacher.
 He had the most learning and was the wisest of them of all.
 He was like a father to Prince Gamani, who liked, respected and obeyed him.